Qubes-Community/Contents/docs/customization/dpi-scaling.md

 - or, add `Xft.dpi: xxx` to `$HOME/.Xresources` in each AppVM.

-Note for R3.2: the `Xft.dpi` resource should work but if you have issues you may want to try the following (replace `2` and `0.75` accordingly):
+Note for Qubes 3.2: the `Xft.dpi` resource should work but if you have issues you may want to try the following (replace `2` and `0.75` accordingly):

 ~~~
 gsettings set org.gnome.desktop.interface scaling-factor 2